dropbox/stone/doc/generator_ref.rst

 doc
     The documentation string for the namespace.
-This is a concatenation of the docstrings for this namespace across all spec files in the order that they were specified to `babelapi` on the command line.
+This is a concatenation of the docstrings for this namespace across all spec files in the order that they were specified to `stone` on the command line.
 The string has no leading or trailing whitespace except for a newline at the end.

     If no documentation string exists, this is ``None``.